-- Microbial contaminates, such as viruses and bacteria.
-Which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining of farming. - Pesticides and Herbicides, which may come from variety of sources such as agriculture and residential use. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can, also come from gas stations, urban storm water runoff, and septic systems - Radioactive contaminants, which are naturally occurring or be the result of oil & gas production and mining activities
+Microbial contaminants, such as viruses and bacteria.
+Which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

+Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining of farming.

+Pesticides and Herbicides, which may come from a variety of sources such as agricultural and residential use.

+Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can, also come from gas stations, urban stormwater runoff, and septic systems

+Radioactive contaminants, which are naturally occurring or be the result of oil & gas production and mining activities

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water pose a health risk.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protections Agency's Safe Drinking Water Hotline (1-800-426-4791)

-Some people may be move vulnerable to contaminates in drinking water than the general population.
-Immuno-compromised person such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+An immuno-compromised person such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guideline on appropriate means to lessen the risk of infection by Crytosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791)
+EPA/CDC guideline on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791)

+In order to ensure that tap water is safe to drink, USEPA prescribes regulations which limit the number of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 The EPA required regular sampling to ensure drinking water safety.
 The Bloomfield Water Company conducted sampling for bacteria and nitrates.
 Most contaminants were not detected in the Bloomfield Water Company water supply.
-The Ohio EPA requires us to monitor for some contaminants less than once per year therefore some of our sample results could be more that one year old.
-At least one total coliform bacteria sample is taken ever month as required by (OAC) rule 3745-81-21.
-Inconjunction with bacteria sample collection, a minimum free chlorine residual of .2 mg./L is checked daily out the distribution lines.
+The Ohio EPA requires us to monitor for some contaminants less than once per year, therefore, some of our sample results could be more than one year old.
+At least one total coliform bacteria sample is taken every month as required by (OAC) rule 3745-81-21.
+In conjunction with bacteria sample collection, minimum free chlorine residual of .2 mg./L is checked daily out the distribution lines.
 The water must also be tested for lead and copper during specified monitoring periods.
 The water results indicate that the lead and copper action levels were not exceeded during these monitoring periods and the Broomfield Water Company is eligible to further reduce the frequency to once every 3 years.
 You will find the minor contaminants that were found on page 3.